MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 ![Shows the sales order agent flow](media/soa-flow.svg)

-1. Customer: Sends email to Business Central mailbox asking for a sales quote for items.
+1. Customer: Sends an email to the Business Central mailbox asking for a quote for items.
 1. Sales order agent: Picks up unread email from inbox and creates a task with a step for reviewing incoming request.
-1. Reviewer: Reviews/confirms the step with email.
+1. Reviewer: Reviews/confirms the step that includes the email.
 1. Sales order agent:

     1. Finds the requested items.
     1. Finds the contact.
-    1. Creates the sales quote.
+    1. Creates the sales quote based on availability.
-    1. Adds review step with a reply email with attached sales quote as pdf.
+    1. Adds a review step with a reply email with attached sales quote as pdf.
-1. Reviewer: Reviews/confirms email and sales quotes.
+1. Reviewer: Reviews/confirms the sales quotes and reply email.
-1. Sales order agent: Sends email and sales quote PDF to customer.
+1. Sales order agent: Sends the email and sales quote PDF to the customer.
-1. Customer: Review sales quote and sends email requesting order.
+1. Customer: Review sales quote and sends a confirmation email requesting order.
-1. Sales order agent: Picks up email and adds review step
+1. Sales order agent: Picks up email and adds review step.
 1. Reviewer: Reviews/confirms the confirmation email for a sale order.
 1. Sales order agent:

-    1. Converts quote to order.
+    1. Converts the sales quote to an order.
-    1. Adds review task with outgoing email confirming order.
+    1. Adds a review task with outgoing email and attached sales order confirming order.
 1. Reviewer: Reviews/confirms outgoing email.
+1. Sales order agent:

+    1. Commits the order.
-1. Sales order agent: Sends email to customer.
+    1. Sends email to customer.

 ## Next steps